dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Basic_Rules.md

     "command number two":         Text("here is a hashtag: #"), }

 def get_rule():
     return MyRule, RuleDetails(name="my rule")
 ```

 Done.
 Name this file `_example1.py`, put it in your My Documents Caster folder.
 If the speech engine is already started say `reboot Caster`.
-When you do, saying &quot;some words I speak&quot; will trigger the first command, causing the keys A, B, C to be virtually pressed on the keyboard.
+When you do, saying `some words I speak` will trigger the first command, causing the keys A, B, C to be virtually pressed on the keyboard.
 Same for the second command.
 (It is a Text action which prints out a string of text rather than an pressing individual Key action one at a time.
 Ultimately, they both output text).

 ## Using Extras